warpKaiba/TMpokeheroes/README.md

 This script will automatically "click" through a clicklist for as long as you have the tab open.
 The default speed is 1000ms/1 second.
 You can change the speed through an input box that appears in a clicklist.

+## PHGemCauldron.user.js
+Affects the gem cauldron minigame

+It automatically puts the right gem in the cauldron as soon as you start the minigame.

 ## PHRoyalTunnelCheat.user.js
 Affects the royal tunnel